I3S-ESSnet/ExampleServices/Scenarios.md

 # Scenarios

+TODO: why this repository
+TODO: how to use this repository

 ## Evolution of a system architecture

 Each scenario is a possible starting point of the evolution process of a system.
-Starting off with a basic architecture advancing to more sofisticated.
+Starting off with a basic architecture advancing to a more sofisticated architecture.

 ### Scenario 1 - From disconnected services to connected metadata driven